 Our numeracy block includes:

-At McAuley we recognize parents and caregivers are the first educators of their child and invite a Family Conversation at the start of each school year with the Pastoral Care Educator.
+At McAuley we recognise parents and caregivers are the first educators of their child and invite open communication between families and their child's teacher.

 We welcome the opportunity to share learning by holding Open Mornings or Afternoons for existing families twice per annum.